kovshenin/columns/readme.txt

 2. This is how things look in the editor

 == Changelog ==

+= 0.7.2 =
+* Fix wpautop issues when another shortcode appears in a column
+* Testing in 3.7.1 and 3.8

 = 0.7.1 =
 * Clear floats after column group